-During this time of development, most dogs will have reached physical maturation; however, their behavior and motivations are still markedly different from that of an adult dog.
+During this time of development, a flood of hormones begins to surge within the dog’s body, changing him both physically and psychologically.
 Adolescent dogs, like adolescent humans, are often willful, obstinate, and brazen.
-They will defy authority and make fool-hardy decisions like ignoring social cues from their conspecifics or commands from their owners/care-takers.
-While puppies are curious and want to explore their new environments, albeit sometimes destructively (by chewing, for example), adolescent dogs are defiant and will challenge their environment (and those in it) as well as assert their independence.
-This is the time when we may start to see socially unacceptable behaviors begin to manifest – things like dominance displays, snapping, and guarding can appear, even in well socialized pups, at the onset of adolescence.
+They will often defy authority and forget the deferentiality of their “puppyhood”.
+They will ignore social cues from their conspecifics and fail to respond to previously learned commands from their owners*.
+While puppies are curious and eager to explore their new environments, albeit sometimes destructively (by chewing, for example), adolescent dogs are recalcitrant and will challenge their environment (and those in it) as well as assert their independence.
+At the onset of adolescence we may start to see socially unacceptable behaviors begin to manifest: mounting and dominance displays like growling, lunging, snapping, and guarding can appear, even in well socialized pups.
 The good news?
 This too shall pass, provided it is handled appropriately.
 All dogs, but especially adolescent dogs, thrive with the security of knowing they have a consistent, dependable leader.
-Your job, and ours, is to insure we fill that role.
+Your job, and ours, is to ensure we fill that role.

 While I hesitate to anthropomorphize, an increasing amount of scientific research is being published around the same theme: that far from unfeeling, unaware animals, dogs are sentient beings with more nuanced emotions and motivations than science has ever acknowledged (even if, anecdotally, many of us dog owners have known this all along).
 And though I do not have teenagers of my own (yet), I was a stereo-typical teenager back in the late 90’s/early 2000’s; I could be rude and dismissive, not only to my mother, but also toward other authority figures such as teachers.
 And while my teenage angst and antics were generally benign – skipping school here, cracking jokes in class there – the teachers with whom I was the most compliant were the ones with very clear and firm rules, boundaries and expectations.
-If you gave me an inch, I was going to take mile.
+If you gave me an inch, I was going to take a mile.
 From my experience, adolescent dogs are no different.